bokeh/bokeh/sphinx/source/docs/user_guide/data.rst

 IndexFilter
 ~~~~~~~~~~~

 The |IndexFilter| is the simplest filter type.
-It has an ``indices`` property which is a
+It has an ``indices`` property
-list of integers that are the indices of the data you want to be included in the plot.
+which is a list of integers that are the indices of the data you want to include
+in your plot.

 .. bokeh-plot:: docs/user_guide/examples/data_filtering_index_filter.py
     :source-position: above